Located in southeast Utah, you’ll enjoy views of red rock canyons and mesas carved by the Colorado River when visiting Canyonlands National Park.

 Canyonlands National Park sits on the Colorado Plateau and is characterized as a “high desert” region.
 As such, this area experiences extreme temperature fluctuations, sometimes over 40 degrees, within a day.

-The most temperate seasons at the park are spring (April-May) and fall (mid-September-October), when highs are between 60 and 80 F and lows are between 30 to 50 F.
+When it comes to Canyonlands National Park weather, the most temperate seasons at the park are spring (April-May) and fall (mid-September-October), when highs are between 60 and 80 F and lows are between 30 to 50 F.

 In contrast, summer temperatures routinely exceed 100 F, making strenuous hiking and backpacking incredibly difficult.
 Similarly, winters are extremely cold with highs between 30 and 50 F and lows between 0 and 20 F, making staying warm outdoors extremely challenging.